 In the days and months that followed, Violet's mental health and substance use challenges would continue as she struggled to live with the pain of losing her miracle child and the cumulative grief and loss in her life.
 Substances were a way to numb the deep pain that she was experiencing.
 Violet died 20 months after her son had died from what was believed to be a toxic drug poisoning.
-It may have been the drugs that took her life but, given all that she lived through and the loss of her sweet boy, RCY can't help but think that Violet's heart was broken and this is what led to her death.

-The excruciating loss of Colby was - and still is - felt by his family, his community and those who were touched by his gentle and resilient spirit.
+The excruciating loss of Colby was - and still is - deeply felt by his family, his community and those who were touched by his gentle and resilient spirit.